Pranay92/collaborate-client/README.md

 #### TODO

-1. Move config to .gitignore so that can be used as per requirements.
+~~1.
+Move config to .gitignore so that can be used as per requirements.~~